Can you forget what you think you know about keyword difficulty for a moment?

 When we look at how to evaluate keyword difficulty, I’ll circle back to those questions.

-Keyword difficulty scores can be found in all of the most popular SEO software, including Mangools, Moz, and Ahrefs.
+Keyword difficulty scores can be found in all of the best keyword research tools, including Mangools, Moz, and Ahrefs.
 But it’s important to remember that each keyword difficulty tool has its own criteria for calculating the metric.

 Why Is Keyword Difficulty Important?